GabriellJacinto/SaveIt-Video-Logger-for-Projects/README.md

   - [ ] Add attribute of parent/child goject
   - [ ] Create visual representation of parent/child goject (as a pathway visualizer)
 - [ ] Video Player:
+  - [ ] Show option to watch/listen to the last quicklog or longlog recorded
   - [ ] Integration with [mindfulness at the computer](https://gitlab.com/mindfulness-at-the-computer/mindfulness-at-the-computer) to play animations
 - [ ] Recording:
-  - [ ] Add Recording info on the screen while recording and on the saved file
+  - [x]  Add Recording info on the screen while recording and on the saved file
   - [ ] Select devices on the main page
     - [x] Camera
     - [ ] Microphone